sshantel/planter-ropot/README.md

 <h5> About </h5>

 Utilizes Python Requests and Beautiful Soup libraries to scrape Craigslist postings by keyword search.
-Listings are written to database, and posted to a Slack channel with Slack’s API.
+Listings are written to CSV, and posted to a Slack channel with Slack’s API.
 Deployed on Heroku’s Cloud service.

 <h4> Installation </h4>
 <br>